Will Greenwood: Post retirement

+In 2021, Greenwood and Ben Fennell, former Bartle Bogle Hegarty CEO, released World Class: How to Lead, Learn and Grow like a Champion.

 Personal life

 Greenwood and his wife, Caroline, have three children.
 They also had a son Freddie who died 45 minutes after his birth in 2002.
 Greenwood is a patron of Child Bereavement UK, a charity which supports parents who have lost a child.
 Greenwood is also a Patron of Borne, a medical research charity looking into the causes of premature birth.

 In April 2018, he walked to the North Pole in memory of his son Freddie, who was born at 23 weeks, and helped raise over £750,000 for Borne's research.
 Greenwood was awarded a Doctor of Civil Law honoris causa by his alma mater Durham University in January 2006.
 In August 2014, Greenwood was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 Away from rugby and cricket, Greenwood has been a supporter of Manchester City F.C. since he was 9 years old.